 (female) Middle name pairings:

 Winston is a very popular first name for men (#481 out of 1220, Top 39%) and also a very popular surname for all people (#1605 out of 150436, Top 1%).
 (2000 U.S. Census)

-Displayed below is an analysis of the statistics of Winston and corresponding names.
-Winton is the only other prominent related form of Winston (#538 in recent rankings) rated in the Top 2000.
-These forms of Winston were at the height of their popularity in 2014.
+Which version is better?with its variant forms and related boy names.
+Winton is the only other prominent related form of Winston (#524 in recent rankings) rated in the Top 2000.
+These forms of Winston were at the height of their popularity in 2015.
 Winston is a constant favorite.